 Aureum Palace is in the hill station of Pyin Oo Lwin.
 The main building is the former governor's house, a gracious colonial mansion with lovely teak balconies, wooden beams and large windows.
 The main social areas are here and include the coffee shop and bar.

 A lane runs down from the main house to Maymyo Restaurant.
-This is a lovely high-ceilinged room, filled with light.
-It serves Burmese, Asia and European cuisines and has a large selection of wines to accompany meals.
+This is a lovely high-ceillinged room, filled with light.
+It serves Burmese, Asian and European cuisines and has a large selection of wines.
 In summer the hotel often has barbecues in the garden which are always popular with guests.

 Gilded temples, red-robed monks, and sacred pagodas, this holiday has it all.
 A perfect introduction to this fascinating country.